tytso/xfstests-bld/Documentation/building-xfstests.md

     $ sudo ./setup-buildchroot --arch=amd64

-For android-xfstests test appliances, you'll need an armhf or arm64
+For android-xfstests test appliances, you'll need an arm64
 chroot:

-    $ sudo ./setup-buildchroot --arch=armhf
     $ sudo ./setup-buildchroot --arch=arm64

 Normally ARM will be a foreign architecture, so `setup-buildchroot`